Wordius/zola-mdhb/content/rules-or-syntaxes/the-basics/links.md

 +++
 title = "Links in markdown"
-description = "Thr humble link" weight = 900
+description = "The humble link" weight = 900
+path = "links-in-markdown"
 +++

 Links are important elements in Markdown for connecting content.
 Mastering various link syntaxes makes your documents more connected and practical.